iDiegoNL/influenzanet-website/apps/sw_invitation/README.md

 ================================

-This app handles a gaming-oriented invitation feature for platform's users A user can invite his friends, by sending them an email with an invitation link to register and a key useable to register without the link
+This app handles a gaming-oriented invitation feature for platform's users A user can invite his friends, by sending them an email with an invitation link to register and a key useable to register without the link.

 Configuration
 -------------

- * SW_INVITATION_TOKEN_LENGTH : size of the random part of the key generated for each user (default is 5)
- * SW_INVITATION_TOKEN_PREFIX : Add a prefix to each key
- * SW_INVITATION_EMAIL_INVITATION : Path (relative to templates directory) of the template files for the email (at leat 2 files are excepted, [template_path].txt, [template_path]_subject.txt.
-One .html file could be provided to add an html-based part to the invitation email)
- * SW_INVITATION_SIGNAL_MODULE : module full qualified name to get the "user_registered" signal, for example "registration.signals"
+All config vars are in settings.py in the app, you can config them in global settings.py

 Invitation follow-up
 --------------------